 We award grants to organizations that meet three criteria:

-Essential Human Need: Does the organization pursue work that aligns with one of our priority investment areas?
+Essential Human Need: Does the organization pursue work that aligns with one of our priority investment categories?

 Proven Intervention: Does the organization have a base of compelling impact evidence for its work, as well as a track record of successfully scaling its operations?